MukilanThangamani/BackEnd_Training/Day21/README.md

 4.Updating a Student
 Select 4 to update a student's details.

-Enter the student's ID and the new details when prompted.
+Enter the student's ID and the new details .
 ---------------------------------------------------------------------------------------------------------------

 5.Deleting a Student
 Select 5 to delete a student by ID.

-Enter the student's ID when prompted.
+Enter the student's ID .
 ---------------------------------------------------------------------------------------------------------------
 6.Exit
 Select 6 to Exit.